 Mann-Whitney U test is the non-parametric alternative test to the independent sample t-test.
-It is a non-parametric test that is used to compare two sample means that come from the same population, and used to test whether two sample means are equal or not.
-Usually, the Mann-Whitney U test is used when the data is ordinal or when the assumptions of the t-test are not met.
+It is a non-parametric test that compares two sample means from the same population and tests whether the two sample means are equal.
+Researchers usually use the Mann-Whitney U test when they have ordinal data or when they cannot meet the assumptions of the t-test.

-Sometimes understanding the Mann-Whitney U is difficult interpret because the results are presented in group rank differences rather than group mean differences.
+Sometimes, interpreting the Mann-Whitney U test is difficult because the results present group rank differences rather than group mean differences.
 The Intellectus Statistics tool interprets the analysis in plain English!

 Assumptions of the Mann-Whitney: